-8. Procedure Operating Instructions; Calculations; Interpretation of Results a.
-Sample Preparation (automated liquid handler)
+8. Procedure Operating Instructions; Calculations; Interpretation of Results

-- 1) Remove all necessary QC, calibrators, patient samples, and the mixed internal standard solution from the -70°C freezer.
+- a.
+Sample Preparation (automated liquid handler) - Remove all necessary QC, calibrators, patient samples, and the mixed internal standard solution from the -70°C freezer.
 Allow them to reach ambient temperature then gently vortex prior to pipetting.
 Always visually check for any unusual sample volume, specimen color or debris/precipitate. - 2) Use 4% albumin-PBS solution as the blank. - 3) An automated liquid handler (Hamilton Microlab STARlet) should be preprogrammed for the procedure.
-For programming instructions see Hamilton Microlab STARlet Operators Manual and see 4027 SOP Automated Sample Pipetting for VitD LCMSMS By Hamilton for detailed method specific instructions. - 4) Extraction Phase: - a) Step 1: Transfer 100 μL of QC, calibrator, or patient serum sample to thin walled 13 x100 mm borosilicate tubes. - b) Step 2: Transfer 75 μL of the IS solution to each tube and allow robotic mixing. - c) Step 3: Transfer 100 μL of 69% or 72% (column-dependent) methanol to each tube and allow robotic mixing. - d) Step 4: Transfer 1.5 mL hexane to each tube.
-No robotic mixing is done at this step since the tubes will be manually vortexed. - e) Step 5: Shake the 13 x 100 mm tubes containing the above mixture using a multi-tube vortexer at 1,600 setting for 3 minutes.
+For programming instructions see Hamilton Microlab STARlet Operators Manual and see 4027 SOP Automated Sample Pipetting for VitD LCMSMS By Hamilton for detailed method specific instructions. - 4) Extraction Phase: - a) Step 1: Transfer 100 μL of QC, calibrators, or patient serum sample to thin walled 13 x100 mm borosilicate tubes.

+- b) Step 1b (If extracting solvent-based calibrators): Transfer 100 μL of 4% albumin in PBS or DI water to each calibrator tube and allow robotic mixing. - c) Step 2: Transfer 75 μL of the IS solution to each tube and allow robotic mixing. - d) Step 3: Transfer 100 μL of 69% or 72% (column-dependent) methanol to each QC or serum tube and allow robotic mixing. - e) Step 4: Transfer 1.5 mL hexane to each tube.
+No robotic mixing is done at this step since the tubes will be manually vortexed. - f) Step 5: Shake the 13 x 100 mm tubes containing the above mixture using a multi-tube vortexer at 1,600 setting for 3 minutes.
 Allow a 1-minute rest period before repeating the process.
-Repeat again for a total of 3 shake steps. - f) Step 6: Centrifuge the shaken tubes for 5 minutes at 3,000 rpm to break up any emulsions that may have formed during shaking.
+Repeat again for a total of 3 shake steps. - g) Step 6: Centrifuge the shaken tubes for 5 minutes at 3,000 rpm to break up any emulsions that may have formed during shaking.

-Reconstitution Phase:
+Evaporation and Reconstitution Phase:

 - a) Step 7: Robotically transfer 1 mL of the hexane layer from each tube to the corresponding position in the 96-well plate. - b) Step 8: Dry down the well plate via Turbovap, Speedvac, or a nitrogen plate dryer to evaporate the hexane completely.
 If using a Speedvac, set the instrument to the highest vacuum with no heat.
-If using a plate dryer, dry under nitrogen at 35 L/min.

-- c) Step 9: Add 300 μL of 69-72% methanol to each dried cell. - d) Step 10: Gently shake for 10 minutes on a plate shaker. - 5) Cover the plate with a preslit silicone plate cover and load into the Accela autosampler chamber set at 7°C.
+If using a plate dryer, dry under nitrogen at 35 L/min. - c) Step 9: Add 300 μL of 69-72% methanol to each dried cell. - d) Step 10: Gently shake for 10 minutes on a plate shaker. - 5) Cover the plate with a preslit silicone plate cover and load into the Accela autosampler chamber set at 7°C. - 6) If preparing solvent-based calibrators by direct injection: calibrators are prepared by aliquotting 100μL of the calibrator into a well on the 96 well plate, then aliquotting 75μL of the IS to that well and vortexing b.

-b.
 Sample Preparation (manual preparation)